Ziumper/ziumper.github.io/_posts/2022-10-23-how-to-store-big-binary-files-with-git-lfs.md

 ---
-title:  "How to storage big binary files with git lfs on Google Drive or One Drive?"
+title:  "How to store big binary files with git lfs on Google Drive or One Drive?"
 toc: true
 toc_label: "What's inside"
 toc_icon: "cog"